krishnans2006/shell/README.md

-# Aliases
+# Shell

-A collection of aliases I use to improve my terminal efficiency
+A bunch of shell configuration files I use to improve my terminal efficiency